worldstar/MedSAM2-Labelme/README.md

 Then a red dot will appear at the location you click on the window.
 Click on the window , and press Enter after finishing.
 <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/_2025-01-08%20111411.gif" width="100%" />
+### Continuous images
+In semi-automatic segmentation for consecutive images, pressing "Enter" will allow the use of points from the previous image.

 ### Automatic segmentation
 Open your image folder, and click `Automatic segmentation` button.